 Some people may be allergic to Adderall, and it may be dangerous to take with other drugs or herbal supplements.
 Some side effects may include nervousness and headache to more severe ones, including depression, hallucinating, and aggressive or hostile behavior.

 While some proponents of Adderall claim it as safe, those are some pretty risk side effects — and it’s all too easy to misuse a prescription drug.
 Misuse of stimulants like Adderall can cause “psychosis, myocardial infarction, cardiomyopathy, and even sudden death” (R), and they may not be safe at all for families with a history of cardiovascular issues.
 (R)

 That said, untreated ADHD has dangers on its own.
 Between 5-11% of the U.S. population has ADHD, with symptoms lasting into adulthood.
 But ADHD is often underdiagnosed, misdiagnosed, or undertreated.
 (R)

 The limitations of this post can’t get into every facet of ADHD treatment, but should you be concerned that you or your child have ADHD, work with your doctor for a proper diagnosis and treatment plan.

-5 supplements that improve focus naturally
+5 natural Adderall alternatives that improve focus naturally

 The following are evidence-based supplements to increase focus, backed by solid science and not just personal anecdotes.
 It’s important to note that these may work well for people just looking to get a little boost in their focus, but for folks who have ADHD, they should speak with their doctor before starting any sort of supplement regimen or going off a prescription drug.